Toni Anderson Missing: GoFundMe Campaign Reaches Almost $10,000, As Friends Hit Streets To Spread Word About Kansas City Disappearance

 Her father told Fox News that there were “two attempts” to use Toni’s ATM card at the QuikTrip location and shortly thereafter, her GPS stopped working.
 However, her father said Toni’s insurance company indicates the GPS on her vehicle tracked her to the gas station.

-According to Toni’s father, she never showed up for classes at the University of Missouri at Kansas City, which she was slated to begin on Tuesday.
-Her parents emphasized they found a day planner with Toni’s classes and other appointments written in it after going through her apartment.
+According to Toni’s father, she never showed up for classes at the University of Missouri at Kansas City, that she was slated to begin on Tuesday.
+Her parents emphasized that they found a day planner with Toni’s classes and other appointments written in it after going through her apartment.

 Despite the details surrounding Toni’s case, police have said there appear to be no obvious signs of foul play regarding her disappearance, according to News West 9.

-Toni is described as being from about 5-feet, 4-inches tall to 5-feet, 5-inches tall, and around 140 pounds.
+Toni is described as being from about five-feet, four-inches tall to five-feet, five-inches tall, and around 140 pounds.
 She has blonde hair and green eyes and was last known to be driving a 2013 black Ford Focus with Kansas license plate number 989 GAX.

 Anyone with information about Toni Anderson is urged to call the Kansas City Police Department Missing Persons Section at 816-234-5136.